Case Digest (G.R. No. 95770)

 Issues:

-- Did the respondents act without or in excess of jurisdiction and with grave abuse of discretion by expelling petitioners without due process (notice and hearing)?
+- Did the public respondents act without or in excess of their jurisdiction or commit grave abuse of discretion by expelling the petitioners without prior notice and hearing?

 Ruling: